joshgeller/react-redux-jwt-auth-example/README.md

 ### How It Works

 This example uses [redux-auth-wrapper](https://github.com/mjrussell/redux-auth-wrapper) to provide a higher-order component to check for authentication.
-The config options are passed in `utils/index.js` which then exports a function which returns the higher-order component.
+The config options are passed to the library in `utils/index.js` which then exports a function to create the authentication-protected component.
 The function takes a single argument: a child component it will wrap.

 ```javascript